opentok/learning-opentok-ios/README.md

 run the code on Heroku (so you don't have to set up your own PHP server).
 See the readme file in the learning-opentok-php repo for instructions.

-## basics.step-3 (server-side): Generating a token (server side)

 The web service also creates a token that the client uses to connect to the OpenTok session.
-The HTTP GET request to the /service endpoint returns a response that includes the OpenTok session ID and token.
+The HTTP GET request to the /session endpoint returns a response that includes the OpenTok session ID and token.

 You will want to authenticate each user (using your own server-side authentication techniques)